 Because it was tired.

 “Seal the gates,” Vittoria said to her security chief.
 “No one leaves the villa grounds.
-Not guests, not staff, not my board, and certainly not Cesare.”
+Not guests.
+Not staff.
+Not the board.
+And certainly not Cesare.”

-Lucia’s voice came small and shaken beside her.
-“Mama…”
+Lucia’s voice came thin and shaken beside her.

-For the first time in years, Lucia obeyed without argument.
+For the first time in years, Lucia obeyed instantly.

-The lower boathouse smelled like wet rope, varnish, and old fuel trapped in wood.
+The lower boathouse smelled of varnish, wet rope, engine oil, and fear.

 They found his mother beside the service winch cage.

-Elena Serra was half-hidden in shadow, wrists bound with zip ties, one side of her face bruised dark at the cheekbone.
-She was sitting upright only because the metal cage behind her kept her from collapsing fully.
+Elena Serra was half-hidden in shadow, wrists bound with zip ties, one cheek already darkening with bruises.
+She was upright only because the metal frame behind her was keeping her from collapsing.
 Her cleaning cart lay overturned nearby.
-A maintenance binder was tucked under it as if someone had tried to kick it out of reach and failed.
+A maintenance binder had been kicked under it as if someone had meant to hide it and ran out of time.

 “Mamá!”